 - Freudian Excuse: Worf seems to have this going on.
 The disgrace of his family due to the accusations of his father collaborating with the Romulans drives him to prove his loyalty and hatred of the Romulans even more, falling under Satie's influence very easily.
 It's when Genestra brings his family history up against him that he finally realizes he's on the wrong side.

-- Hilariously Abusive Childhood: To hear Satie tell it, she and her brothers had a mild version of this: their father would force them to debate current political issues at the dinner table, even timing them and declaring a winner at the end.
+- Hilariously Abusive Childhood: To hear Satie tell it, she and her brothers had an extremely-mild version of this: their father would have them debate current political issues at the dinner table, timing them and declaring a winner at the end, generally not letting them leave until they'd completely explored the issue.

 - Hypocrite: Satie accuses Picard of being this, when he refuses to accept Tarses's guilt based on "nothing but Betazoid intuition."
 Satie promptly points out how much he often relies on Troi's intuition in similar situations...and to Picard's credit he concedes the point, and says he's going to reconsider that going forward.